Scubasoda/youtube-scam-ad-scanner/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

+## Legal & Terms of Service

+### Important Notice

+This tool is designed for **personal security research and educational purposes only**.

+**Guidelines for Compliant Use:**
+- ✅ Use for personal protection against scam ads you encounter
+- ✅ Manual browsing and analysis only
+- ✅ Report scams to YouTube through official channels
+- ❌ Do NOT use for mass automated data collection
+- ❌ Do NOT use automated bots to trigger ads
+- ❌ Do NOT violate YouTube's Terms of Service

+See [LEGAL.md](LEGAL.md) for complete legal disclaimer and terms of use.

+### Terms of Service Compliance

+This tool is designed to comply with YouTube's TOS by:
+- Operating only on ads you personally encounter during normal browsing
+- Not automating video viewing or account creation
+- Not interfering with ad display or click tracking
+- Storing all data locally (no mass data collection)
+- Not bypassing or blocking YouTube's advertising systems

+**You are responsible for ensuring your use complies with all applicable terms of service and laws.**

 ## Disclaimer

 This tool is for educational and research purposes.
 It provides heuristic-based analysis and should not be the sole method for determining if a URL is malicious.
 Always exercise caution when visiting unfamiliar websites and use multiple security tools for comprehensive protection.

+**No Warranty:** This software is provided "AS IS" without warranty.
+The authors are not liable for any violations of terms of service, false positives/negatives, or any damages resulting from use of this tool.

 ## Contact